Soccer-U.S. men's and women's teams strike equal pay deal with governing body | Sports-Games

 The agreement came three months after the USWNT and U.S. Soccer agreed to resolve a years-long dispute over equal pay.
 It ended a dispute dating back to 2016 when some players filed a federal wage discrimination complaint claiming they were paid less than male players even though they generate more income for the United States Soccer Federation.

-U.S. Soccer said the new revenue-sharing framework will "provide additional encouragement for all parties to work together to grow the game".
-The agreements also improve player health and safety, data privacy, and the need to balance responsibilities to both club and country, the federation said.

-"The accomplishments in this CBA are a testament to the incredible efforts of WNT (women's national team) players on and off the field," said USWNT player and USWNT's player association President Becky Sauerbrunn.
-The agreement came three months after the USWNT and U.S. Soccer agreed to resolve a years-long dispute over equal pay.

-It ended a dispute dating back to 2016 when some players filed a federal wage discrimination complaint claiming they were paid less than male players even though they generate more income for the United States Soccer Federation.
-"The gains we have been able to achieve are both because of the strong foundation laid by the generations of WNT players that came before the current team and through our union's recent collaboration with our counterparts at the USNSTPA and leadership at U.S. Soccer," Sauerbrunn added.
+"The gains we have been able to achieve are both because of the strong foundation laid by the generations of WNT players that came before the current team and through our union’s recent collaboration with our counterparts at the USNSTPA and leadership at U.S. Soccer," Sauerbrunn added.
+The deal also covers other areas such child care, retirement, insurance, parental leave, short-term disability, mental health impairment, travel, accommodation, equal quality of venues and field playing surfaces.

+The men's World Cup is set to be played in November-December this year in Qatar, while the women's edition will be held next year in Australia and New Zealand.
+The USWNT are the most successful team in international women's soccer, having won four World Cups, including the last one in 2019.
+The USMNT have never won the World Cup.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)